CloudLabs-Samples/EduLabs/Security-ISV/Fortinet/02-Accessing the FortiGate Dashboard.md

 1. In the LabVM desktop, select the **Microsoft Edge** icon and in a new tab copy-paste the FortiGateFQDN <inject key="FortiGateFQDN"></inject>

-2. A page shown below will apear.
+2. A page shown below will appear.
 Click on **Advanced** on the web page.

     ![](../images/image_701.png)